Bored of Water? Try Making Hydrating & Healthy Mocktails!

 Avoid juices and other high sugar beverages like sodas and opt for flavored sparkling water instead

-- To make simple syrup out of honey, follow the exact same recipe and procedure, replacing the sugar with honey.
 Let the honey water simmer for about 10 minutes while continuing to stir, as it will harden up a bit.
-Then its ready to cool and be stored for use!
+Then it's ready to cool and be stored for use!

-Seal your simple syrup in an air tight container and store for one month (sugar) or two weeks (honey).
+Remember this: Seal your simple syrup in an air-tight container and store for one month (sugar) or two weeks (honey).